Joe Greene: Professional football career

 The Pittsburgh Steelers franchise was one of the most downtrodden in the NFL, having experienced many losing seasons before the hiring of Chuck Noll as head coach in 1969.
 Noll and the Rooney family, which had owned the franchise since its formation, agreed that building the defensive line was crucial to rebuilding the team.
-Thus, they decided on Greene with the fourth pick of the 1969 NFL Draft.
+Thus, they decided on Greene with the fourth pick of the 1969 NFL draft.
 The selection proved unpopular with fans and media, who were hoping for a player that would generate excitement; the relatively unknown Greene did not appear to meet their expectations.
 Meanwhile, Greene, who was highly competitive, was disappointed he was picked by a team that had such a reputation for losing.
 "I did not, did not want to be a Steeler," he admitted in a 2013 interview.
 Noll saw immense potential in Greene and insisted on drafting him.
 Ken Kortas, who had played in all 42 games as defensive tackle over the previous three seasons, was soon traded away to the Chicago Bears to accommodate him on the roster.
-In a matter of months he established himself as one of the most dominant players in the league at his position.
-Despite his team finishing 1969 with a 1–13 win–loss record, the Associated Press (AP) named Greene the NFL Defensive Rookie of the Year, and he was invited to his first Pro Bowl.
+In a matter of months, Greene established himself as one of the most dominant players in the league at his position.
+Despite his team finishing 1969 with a 1–13 record, the Associated Press (AP) named Greene the NFL Defensive Rookie of the Year, and he was invited to his first Pro Bowl.

 Former teammate Andy Russell called Greene "unquestionably the NFL's best player in the seventies," saying "No player had a greater impact or did more for his team."
 Greene and coach Noll are widely credited with turning the Steelers franchise around.
 The Steelers finished 1970 with a 5–9 record and went 6–8 in 1971.
 Greene was invited to the Pro Bowl in both seasons.
 In 1972, Pittsburgh finished 11–3 and won its first division title and its first playoff game—the "Immaculate Reception" game against the Oakland Raiders.
 During the season, Greene tallied 11 quarterback sacks and 42 solo tackles, and he was recognized as the AP NFL Defensive Player of the Year.
 Miami Dolphins head coach Don Shula lauded Greene, saying, "He's just a super super star.
 It's hard to believe he isn't offside on every play.
 He makes the other team adjust to him."
 By this time, Noll had built a formidable defense.
 "We have maybe 10 guys now capable of making All-Pro," said Greene in 1972.
 "I'm just like all the other guys, doing my best in a team effort."

 With the drafting of defensive tackle Ernie Holmes in 1972, the Steelers assembled what became known as the "Steel Curtain" defensive line of Greene, Holmes, L. C. Greenwood, and Dwight White.
 Greene was invited to the Pro Bowl for 1973, joining White and Greenwood on the American Football Conference (AFC) roster.